MicrosoftDocs/iis-docs/iis/extensions/configuring-application-request-routing-arr/using-performance-counters.md

 - State
 - Total Requests

-Since ARR also provides the above statistics per server per server farm, the instances of the objects have the same granularity and they are shown as `&lt;server farm name&gt;\&lt;server name&gt;`, as shown below:
+Since ARR also provides the above statistics per server per server farm, the instances of the objects have the same granularity and they are shown as `<server farm name>\<server name>`, as shown below:

 [![](using-performance-counters/_static/image6.jpg)](using-performance-counters/_static/image5.jpg)